sjbalagit/Heart-Disease-Predictor---Group16/CONTRIBUTING.md

 conda env export --from-history > environment.yml
 ```

+### Code of Conduct
+- Treat all contributors with respect and professionalism.
+- Communicate clearly, politely and constructively.
+- Report issues, bugs or concerns in a constructive manner.

 ## Attributions

 This contributing guide was adapted from the repository _[AI Bias in Farming](https://github.com/skysheng7/AI_bias_in_farming/blob/main/CONTRIBUTING.md)_ by Sky Sheng.